mristeli/fast-api-db/README.md

 POSTGRESQL_DATABASE_URL=postgresql://test:Password123@localhost:5555
 ```

-You should then run `docker compose run -d` before running the devserver.
+You should then run `docker compose up -d` before running the devserver.